SmashinFries/jpn-number-translator/README.md

 # jpn-number-translator
-A python application that translates numbers into Japanese
+A python application that translates numbers into Japanese.

+Readme is currently being worked on!